In this article you’ll learn everything you need about how to use yoga blocks and which are the best ones to buy.

-You might have seen people in yoga class using various props, but have never been quite sure how to use them yourself.
+You might have seen people in yoga class using various props (straps, yoga blocks, etc), but have never been quite sure how to use them yourself.
+After all, how could a cork or foam block possibly help you do yoga?

 Here we’ll explore the many benefits of yoga blocks, how to use them, and where to find the best yoga blocks for your practice.